-Karina Tachihara (PhD expected ’22): Competition effects in L1 and L2, memory and language (joint with Ken Norman).
+Karina Tachihara (PhD ’22; postdoc): Competition effects in L1 and L2, memory and language (joint with Ken Norman).
 Congratulations on winning the William Orr Dingwall fellowship for her work on Language and Neuroscience, 2020-2021, and the University graduate teaching award in 2022!
 GoogleScholar

 Crystal Lee (since ’19; from U of Rochester, MPI) social cues, accessibility and language (joint with Casey Lew-Williams) Congratulations on winning an NSF graduate student award!